-Wizards of the Coast officially released its new Magic: The Gathering set, Theros: Beyond Death, on Jan.
-24. The set features several singles that players can cash in for a quick buck.
+Wizards of the Coast officially released the Magic: The Gathering set, Theros: Beyond Death, on Jan.
+24. The set features a number of singles that have retained their value.

 Several months after the release of THB, the COVID-19 pandemic struck, shutting down tabletop events while the price of most Magic cards plummeted.
 With the release of Zendikar Rising in the fall of 2020, prices leveled out somewhat.
 With the release of Kaldheim (KHM) in 2021, a number of THB cards are experiencing a revival in price and gameplay across multiple Magic formats.

 Prior to the release of Strixhaven: School of Mages (STX), a total of nine THB cards remain valued at $10 or higher.
 And prices continue to rise, with Kroxa, Titan of Death’s Hunger leading the pack.

 From elder giants to gods, here are the top THB cards worth money.